459018

 These days, some companies issue new shares like there's no tomorrow.
 That's why we like to track earnings per share (EPS) because it accounts for shareholder dilution and share buybacks.

-In Q4, Flowers Foods reported EPS at $0.20, down from $0.23 in the same quarter a year ago.
+In Q1, Flowers Foods reported EPS at $0.38, in line with the same quarter a year ago.
 This print unfortunately missed Wall Street's estimates, but we care more about long-term EPS growth rather than short-term movements.

 Flowers Foods EPS (Adjusted)

-Between FY2020 and FY2023, Flowers Foods's EPS dropped 7.9%, translating into 2.7% annualized declines.
+Between FY2021 and FY2024, Flowers Foods's EPS dropped 8.2%, translating into 2.8% annualized declines.
 We tend to steer our readers away from companies with falling EPS, especially in the consumer staples sector, where shrinking earnings could imply changing secular trends or consumer preferences.
 If there's no earnings growth, it's difficult to build confidence in a business's underlying fundamentals, leaving a low margin of safety around the company's valuation (making the stock susceptible to large downward swings).

 Cash Is King